daren-thomas/daren-thomas.github.io/_posts/2020-02-27-cea-databases-part-1.md

 One of the problems of building simulation is the vast amount of variables that need to be set.
 The CEA solves this by providing _Archetypes_.
 An Archetype is a template for building properties and schedules.

 When you create a new scenario, you're asked to specify the Database to use.
-This should normally be either "CH" (for Swiss standards) or "SG" (for Singaporean standards), but you _do_ have the option to "Create your own database later" or "Browse for databases path".
+This should normally be either "CH" (for Swiss standards) or "SG" (for Singaporean standards), but you have the option tof "Browse for databases path".
 These last two options play together with the new Database Editor functionality and by the end of this post you should understand how.

 ## Creating a new scenario with a standard Database (CH)